damato-design/blog/src/posts/ondark-virus.md

 ---
-title: Be afraid of ondark
+title: Ondark virus
-desc: While it might seem intuitive at first, naming your tokens this way doesn't scale.
+desc: While it might seem intuitive at first, naming your tokens this way is bad for your health.
 heat: 2
 date: 2023-01-10
 draft: true
 ---

 The "ondark" virus is infecting token names in the design systems community everywhere.
 I've tried providing recommendations in token related posts and replies before.
-However, it seems this approach is becoming more wide-spread so I want to give it one final try to describe the problem with this naming scheme and provide a remedy.
+However, it seems this approach is becoming more wide-spread so I want to give it one final try to describe the problem with this naming scheme and provide some help with prevention.

+**This isn't about what a token name should include, it's about what it shouldn't.**

-## The problem
+## Prognosis

 Imagine you have a UI which is primarily light colored.
 Perhaps a white background with nearly black text.
 There's a section in this UI that you want to have a stark contrast with the rest of the page.
 In this section, you have some text lockup and a call-to-action button.
 The button has all the same properties that other buttons in the system have, except it's located on this dark background.